eliben/raft/README.md

 ```

 Depending on the part and your machine, the tests can take up to a minute to
 run.
-Feel free to enable verbose logging with ``-v``, and/or used the provided
+Feel free to enable verbose logging with `-v`, and/or used the provided
-``dotest.sh`` script to run specific tests with log visualization.
+`dotest.sh` script to run specific tests with log visualization.

+Note: for part3, the actual Raft code is in a `part3/raft` subdirectory, to
+be importable from future parts.
+All the instructions discussed so far work
+with part3 as well - you just have to `cd` one directory deeper.

 ## Contributing